Umair-Fareed/autobloggerai/README.md

 - Python 3.10 or higher
 - One of the following LLM options:
-  - LM Studio or similar local API server running locally
+  - LM Studio or a similar local API server running locally
   - Google Gemini API key
 - WordPress site with XML-RPC enabled